 TYPES OF INFIDELITY TESTING AVAILABLE FOR RELATIONSHIP ISSUES INCLUDE:

-This format is used to determine whether one partner has had sexual contact with anyone else besides his/her partner.
-Other related items may include questions about dating, kissing, having contact with "exes," placing personal ads, visiting strip clubs, etc.
+This format is used to determine whether one partner has had sex (i.e., sexual intercourse and/or oral sex) with anyone else besides his/her significant other.
+Other related items may include questions about dating, kissing, having contact with “exes,” placing personal ads, visiting strip clubs, etc.

 Personal History Infidelity Test